peering-manager/peering-manager/docs/templating/index.md

 Peering Manager comes with a built-in templating feature.
 This feature can be used to generate configuration for routers as well as e-mails.

+!!! warning
+    Even though Peering Manager uses a sandboxed environment to run Jinja2 logic, the language is powerful enough to do things that can potentially leak confidential details or even harm the machine.
+Be extremely careful when using code from someone else.

 ## Jinja2

 The templating feature is based on